leznikm8/TShirt-Integral/README.md

 ## Numerical Methodology

-The limit is approximated numerically using Monte Carlo simulation:
+The limit is approximated numerically using a Monte Carlo simulation:

-1. Sample n disk centers uniformly in the unit square.
+1. Sample n disk centres uniformly in the unit square.
 2. Sample n disk radii according to the prescribed scaling.
 3. Sample many random points in the unit square to approximate the spatial integral.